Skipper-116/string-utilities-js/README.md

 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed explanation.

+More details can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---

 ## License